gitMaruf/Stopwatch-Swift/README.md

 ```

-### CADisplayLink for update Game Screen insted of Timer objects
+### CADisplayLink for update Game Screen inited of Timer objects
 it can return 120 loops per second

 ```swift